- EBTI database (decisions on binding tariff information by Member States)

 You cannot apply for binding tariff information regarding import and export transactions that have already taken place or where customs formalities have not yet been fully completed.

-The binding tariff information is valid for three years (decisions granted before 1 may 2016, valid for six years) but its validity can end before that time, for example due to changes in legislation.
+The binding tariff information is valid for three years but its validity can end before that time, for example due to changes in legislation.
 The decision is free of charge and is valid everywhere in the EU.
 The decision is binding both for customs authorities and for the holder.
-The holder must enter document code C626 and the reference number of the decision in the customs declaration with which the goods mentioned in the decision are placed under a customs procedure.
+The holder of the decision is to enter the decision reference number, the commodity code given in field 6 of the decision, and document code C626 in the customs declaration that is submitted for placing the goods referred to in the decision under the customs procedure.

 Apply for binding tariff information electronically in the BTI service, where Customs also delivers the decision regarding you application.
 The application must be done in Finnish or Swedish.